Our treatment philosophy:

 Solo Swim: Due to the focused nature of the work we do there will only ever be one dog in the pool per session.

-Therapist: Your dog will always be accompanied by a therapist in the pool or water walker in order to ensure safety and to be able to deliver individually tailored therapeutic techniques throughout.
+Therapist: Your dog will always be accompanied by a therapist in the pool or underwater treadmill in order to ensure safety and to be able to deliver individually tailored therapeutic techniques throughout.

 Shower Work: Showering is an essential part of the water based treatment programme both at the start and the end.
 It helps prepare the dog musculoskeletally and neurologically for the treatment ahead and also has important hygiene benefits.